nmeum/edward/README.md

 The goal of this project is creating an implementation of the [`ed(1)`][ed posix] text editor, as defined in POSIX.1-2008, in R7RS [CHICKEN Scheme][chicken].
-The basic structure works more or less, however, only a few commands have been implemented so far.
+The basic structure works more or less, however, only a few commands and features have been implemented so far.
+Take a look at `./tests/integration` to see what gets tested against a reference implementation currently and therefore presumably works.

 ## Installation